RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 2. MFIN’s core business is deteriorating.

 To judge performance, we must analyze MFIN’s core business.
 This represents 99.5% of assets and excludes the non-recurring impact of Taxi Medallions assets.
-Over the last 2 years, core performance has deteriorated materially¹⁰ and yet executive salaries and bonuses hit all time highs with $25.8 million in total compensation⁹.
+Over the last 3 years, core performance has deteriorated materially¹⁰ and yet executive salaries and bonuses hit an all time high of $14.9 million in 2023⁹ which was 45% of core profit.
 Core performance is what will drive value creation and should drive compensation.

 (Ex.
 Taxi Medallion impact)